 In theory, to address both these issues, Barraud’s weight should have been installed as a pair to address the poising issue, resulting in an ideally balanced rim.

 There is also a question of practicality.
 Contemporary literature implied the mechanism being finnicky to construct and adjust, which meant that production numbers were likely very low.
-In fact, this marine chronometer with Barraud’s weight is one of just two that still exist in functional condition.
-The other example, No. 2627, belongs to the National Maritime Museum in London.
+In fact, this marine chronometer with Barraud’s weight is probably one of just three that still exist in functional condition.
+The other example, No. 2627, belongs to the National Maritime Museum in London, while No. 2655 belongs to a private collector.

 With marine chronometers being generally robust objects, the scarcity of surviving examples indicate that other inventions were more successful and widespread in addressing the middle temperature error, most notably the Guillaume balance.